catalystdao/catalyst/evm/README.md

 An intermediate contract designed to interface Catalyst vaults with [Generalised Incentives](https://github.com/catalystdao/GeneralisedIncentives) AMB interfaces.
 It wraps and unwraps swap calls to and from byte arrays.
 Furthermore, it also allows swaps to be underwritten where an external actor takes on the confirmation risk of the swap.

-Catalyst v1 implements 4 type of swaps, *Asset Swaps*, *Liquidity Swaps*, *Please Underwrite*, and *Purpose Underwrite*.
+Catalyst v1 implements 2 type of swaps, *Asset Swaps* and *Liquidity Swaps*.
 The byte array specification for these can be found in `/contracts/CatalystPayload.sol`.

 - <u>`0x00`: Asset Swap</u><br/> Swaps with context `0x00` define asset swaps.
 Although primarily designed for cross-chain asset swaps, there is nothing from stopping a user of *Asset Swapping* between 2 vaults on the same chain.
 - <u>`0x01`: Liquidity Swap</u><br/> Swaps with context `0x01` define liquidity swaps.
 These reduce the cost of rebalancing the liquidity distribution across vaults by combining the following steps into a single transaction: